rvesse/airline/docs/guide/practise/workshop.md

 #### Be Declarative **Not** Imperative

 Firstly we want to define our command lines using declarative annotations.

 This allows us to separate the command line definition cleanly from the runtime logic.

 It also enables us to do optional build time checking of our definitions to ensure valid command line apps.

 {% include slide-end.md %}
 {% include slide-start.md %}

 #### Avoid boiler plate code

 Secondly we look to avoid the typical boiler plate code associated with many command line libraries.

 You **shouldn't** need to write a ton of `if` statements to check that values for options fall in specified ranges or meet common application constraints.

 {% include slide-end.md %}
 {% include slide-start.md %}

 #### Allow deep customisation

-Finally we don't want to tie you into a particular implementation.
+Finally we don't want to tie you into a particular implementation approach.

 We provide extensibility of almost every aspect of the parsing process yet provide a general purpose default setup that should suit many users.

 So a basic CLI should just work, advanced CLIs can be configured as desired